KaffeinatedKat/sxmo_swaylock/README.md

 ## Planned Feautres

-- Swipe guestures (ex. open and close the keypad)
 - Some kind of notification viewer with support for sxmo notifications
 - Custom indicator
 - Maybe a full keyboard instead of just the numbered keypad